Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/touch-introduction.md

+---
+uid: input-system-touch-devices-intro
+---

-# Introduction to touch devices
+# Touch devices introduction

 You can receive and process touch input from touch devices with the following APIs: